 Similar to the case of the fan, the thickness of the fins is also affected by the size of the fuselage.
 The interior is only about 2-3 mm thick, but the larger area can still bring good heat dissipation efficiency.

-This is the complete picture of the motherboard after removing the cooling module, fan, battery, metal shield and solid state drive.
+This is the complete picture of the motherboard after removing the cooling module, fan, battery, metal shield, and SSD.
 If you have to replace the keyboard, you need to remove the motherboard and the USB board on the left.

 The memory is onboard and hidden inside the metal shield.
 When opened, you can see the 8GB DDR4 memory consisting of four chips.

-The control chip of the Thunderbolt 3 port also has its own metal shield, which shows the rigor of Dell design.
+The control chip of the Thunderbolt 3 port also has its own metal shield, which shows the rigor of Dell’s design.

 Here are the details of the LCD hinges section, which is equally elaborate and fixed to the fuselage by multiple screws.